K51NC/python_projects/019_PASSWORD_MANAGER/README.md

 ### **How to use**

 Fill in all fields with appropriate information.
 Select the `Generate` button to create a password.
 Select the `Save` button to store the password.
 When you select the `Generate` button, the password will be copied to the clipboard.
+Type in a website name and select the `Search` button to retrieve the password.

 ## Installation Instructions